dreamcatcher-tech/network/Inbox/2025-01-03 1501 ask same question 10 different ways.md

 Use o1 to generate variations of a question, and also generate variations of the answer.

 Then once the response comes back, do the same again with this additional knowledge to ask the question better again.

+The human often doesn't ask the question the best way, so it is on the system to figure that out.